ChampDBG/Rexe/README.md

 * py2exe (I use pip in Anaconda)

 ## Before start
-You should add R path into System variables, or cmd can't find Rscript.
+You should add the path of "Rscript.exe" into System variables, or cmd can't find Rscript.
 ([How to add system variables](https://www.youtube.com/watch?v=C-U9SGaNbwY))

 ## Let's start
 ### Step 1:
-Use Python to call specifty R script.
+Use Python to call specific R script.
 (You can do it with "performR.py")

 ### Step 2:
 Use py2exe to pack "performR.py", and you will get 'dist' directory.
 (You will do this step by "setup.py")